This list of 15 essential tools for homeowners includes both basics and less obvious tools that will come in handy for every household.

 Houses, though, need a lot of upkeep, and there are times when jobs get too big even for the seasoned DIYer.
 Bringing in a professional can then mean a repair that’s too costly to make.
 This is especially stressful if you’re trying to get your home ready to sell.

 The good news is that you don’t have to fix up your home in order to sell it anymore.
 With off-market buyers, you have the option to get your home sold without having to stage it or spend money fixing everything up.
-At Sundae, our Market Experts evaluate your home before making a no-obligation, as-is offer.
-From there, our transparent and seamless process leads you through a hassle-free closing, getting your home sold without it costing out the price of repairs.
+At Sundae, we act as your concierge and advocate through the selling process.
+We market your property to hundreds of local, qualified investors, helping you get the highest price possible for your house.
+Our transparent and seamless process leads you through a hassle-free closing, getting your home sold without it costing out the price of repairs.

 To learn more, contact Sundae today.